 Raising Meat Birds

 Our heritage turkeys began laying large, speckled eggs about the time I planted the garden.
 For me, spring never really feels like spring without the arrival of little creatures.
 So we allowed our birds to brood and by early summer, we had 30+ poults running about!
-It was both satisfying and rewarding to know we we were raising a portion of our own meat and would have something besides venison that fall.
+It was both satisfying and rewarding to know we we were raising healthy meat and would have something besides venison that fall.

 It Was A Wonderful Spring, But…